MicrosoftDocs/semantic-kernel-docs/semantic-kernel/agents/prompts/configure-prompts.md

 Semantic Kernel allows a developer to have complete control over these parameters by using a _config.json_ file placed in the same directory as the `skprompt.txt` file.

-For example, if you were to create a plugin called `TestPlugin` with two semantic functions called `SloganMaker` and `OtherFunction`, the file structure would look like this:
+For example, if you were to create a plugin called `TestPlugin` with two prompts called `SloganMaker` and `OtherFunction`, the file structure would look like this:

 ```File-Structure-For-Semantic-Plugins
 TestPlugin